Using the Conversational Automation Interactions license

 Benefits of using Conversational Automation Interactions

-- No need for per-user licensing
+- No need for licensing each user individually

 Prerequisites